MrDamiAde/Entra-ID/README.md

 ### User Sources

-The users used in this project were sourced from _____. a user template was then sourfed from Entra ID to input the user values.
+The users used in this project were sourced from https://1000randomnames.com.
+The user template was then sourfed from Entra ID to input the user values.

 ### Tools